All That Matters (Portrait album)

 All That Matters is the second album by the R&B group Portrait, released in 1995 on Capitol Records.

 The album reached number 131 on the Billboard 200 and number 26 on the R&B albums chart.

 Critical reception

 The Indianapolis Star wrote: "From the whimsical, silky-smooth 'Here's a Kiss'—which opens the disc—to the sultry ballad 'Hold Me Close', the 12 tracks feature warm melodies, tight harmonies, catchy lyrics and lush arrangements."

 Track listing

-All songs written by Portrait except for "How Deep Is Your Love", which was written by the Bee Gees (Barry Gibb, Robin Gibb, and Maurice Gibb).
+All songs written by Portrait and Maurice Thompson ("Lovin' U is Ah-Ight" & "Here's A Kiss") except for "How Deep Is Your Love", which was written by the Bee Gees (Barry Gibb, Robin Gibb, and Maurice Gibb).